There are now 3 possible online modes for units:

 - 6 points

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face

 - Students are able to (1) acquire knowledge of the industry code of conduct and ethics, legislation and professional roles; (2) demonstrate understanding of evidence-based practice in clinical decision making; (3) demonstrate knowledge of safe exercise practice including medications and delivering treatment plans; and (4) explain, advise, provide information and educate clients in a clinical setting.

 - Indicative assessments in this unit are as follows: (1) pre-placement competency assessments and (2) clinical practice skills portfolio.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical competency assessment, case presentation and client management report, and objective structured clinical examination (OSCE) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the pre-placement competency assessments and clinical practice skills portfolio components.

 Supplementary assessment is not available in this unit.